Call 24/7: +1 (800) 972-3282

 If you notice the SSD is damaged, contact the vendor or manufacturer to ask for a new drive.

-However, if everything is right with the hardware as far as you can see, move to the software solutions.
+However, if everything is right with the hardware, as far as you can see, move to the software solutions.

 Solution 1.
-Not Initialized SSD
+Initialize the SSD

 On Windows 11, click on More Options and then select Manage.

-Find Disk Management at the left sidebar and then right-click the disk you want to initialize.
+1. Find Disk Management at the left sidebar and then right-click the disk you want to initialize.

-A dialog box will open.
+2. A dialog box will open.
 Select the SSD to initialize and follow the on-screen steps to assign a driver letter and configure your new SSD.

 Solution 2.
 Change the drive letter